-Take your pick of primitive tent camping sites, rustic and deluxe cabins or pull-through or full hook-up RV spots.
+Take your pick of primitive tent camping sites, rustic cabins or pull-through or full hook-up RV spots.
 Whether you’re looking for a weekend retreat or just an overnight experience with family, Great Parks campgrounds are the place for you.

 Lake Isabella Campground513-851-2267

 Lake Isabella Campground is comprised of 24 primitive tent sites located in the beautiful, shaded grove of trees adjacent to the Little Miami River canoe/kayak launch and within walking distance to the playground and Lake Isabella boathouse.
 Each site features a picnic table, and groups of four campsites will share a communal fire ring.